 The performance targets we hit on every build:

 Pinterest rebuilt for performance and saw a 15% increase in SEO traffic alongside a 15% increase in signup conversions.
+We cover the full performance picture in our guide to website speed optimization.
 Walmart measured a 2% conversion gain for every single second of speed improvement.
 Performance isn't a nice-to-have.
 It's a revenue multiplier that also determines your AI visibility.

-Semrush's 2025 study of AI citations found that 97% of AI Overview citations come from pages already ranking in the top 20 organic results.
-Half of ChatGPT's citations reference business or service websites directly.
+Authoritas' AI Overview research confirmed that AI overwhelmingly cites pages already ranking in the top 20 organic results — appearing most frequently for medium-volume, problem-solving queries.
 But the Aggarwal GEO paper's research shows that how content is written — not just whether it exists — determines citation rates.

 The key principles from the research: